 If your length is getting out of hand and you want to disguise unkempt ends, one of the easiest ways to do so is to throw your mane into an updo.
-Whether you opt for a messy bun or something a bit more intricate like a crown braid is up to you!
 An updo will help conceal your frazzled ends, keeping any breakage and uneven length your little secret.
+Whether you opt for a messy bun or something a bit more intricate, like a crown braid, is up to you.

-Before you reach for a pair of scissors to give your fringe a trim, turn to handy hair accessories like barrettes and hair clips.
-You can use these to keep your overgrown bangs out of your face—not to mention, you’ll look stylish and trendy in the process with all the gorgeous options out there.
+Before you reach for a pair of scissors to give your fringe a trim yourself, turn to handy hair accessories like barrettes and hair clips.
+You can use them to keep your overgrown bangs out of your face.
+And not to mention, you’ll look stylish and trendy in the process with all the gorgeous options out there.

 3. Try Out A Head Wrap

 Or if you can’t stand the sight of your overgrown hair and want to hide the entire mane, try a head wrap or hair scarf.
 Available in a variety of different fabrics, prints and patterns, head wraps are a way to accessorize your head but also protect your tresses from further damage.
 They’re especially a must-have option for folks with natural hair as it helps retain moisture, prevent frizz and maintain curls.

 4. Play With Texture